wigginno/large-scale-lin-kernighan/README.md

 **Completed**
 - [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/wigginno/large-scale-lin-kernighan/blob/main/toy_lkh.ipynb)
  Interactive proof of concept for the LKH algorithm: improves tours to around 2% of optimal for small problems (up to 3,000 cities) **in milliseconds**.
-Note that an array based data structure will not be used in the real implementation, as it does not scale well for large problems.
+Note that a simple array tour representation will not be used in the real implementation, as it does not scale well for large problems.

 **In-progress**
 - Implement splay tree data structure to represent tour[^2], achieve logarithmic amortized complexity for tour update and lookup.